killershotpy/notification_service/README.md

 And also, creating/editing/deleting global notifications (not personal notifications) is done at the same address that was specified for the application deployment itself.

 Only a request from **host_app** via the above routes can cause the creation/editing/deletion of a global notification.

+# First run:
+1. Before you run it, be sure to do collection schema creation for mongoDB, for convenience, the auto-creation file is already written.
+Simply write in the console while in the current directory:

+        python create_models_in_mongo.py

+2. Make sure you have installed all the required packages.
+To do this, navigate to the project directory and execute in the console:

+        pip install -r requirements.txt